Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 System DMA update for DSI

 - Can be used for RGB16 and RGB24P modes.
-Probably not for RGB24U (how to skip the empty byte?)
+Probably not for RGB24U (how to skip the woke empty byte?)

 OMAP1 support